Corporate Pilot Jobs in USA with Visa Sponsorship

 Which companies typically sponsor corporate pilots for work visas?

 Fortune 500 companies with flight departments, aircraft management companies like NetJets or Flexjet, aviation service providers, and large charter operators frequently sponsor pilots.
-Companies with established HR departments and existing visa sponsorship programs are generally more willing to navigate the H-1B process.
+Companies with established HR departments and existing visa sponsorship programs are generally more willing to navigate the H-1B visa process.

 How do foreign pilot licenses affect H-1B corporate pilot applications?